ABOUT GALERIE XIIGalerie XII, founded by Valerie-Anne Giscard d’Estaing in 2007 in Paris focuses on contemporary photography.

-FRAMING / SHIPPING There is no frame than can be used for all works.
+There is no frame than can be used for all works.
 We do not offer standard framing.
 We do work with a number of framing companies and can offer advice on the frame that would best fit the print you wish to acquire.
+We can also follow up framing, upon approval of quotation.
 Works can be delivered upon request.
+Shipping costs will be submitted for approval before shipping.

-We will provide the relevant information depending on your country.
+We will provide the relevant information depending on your country upon request.

-Nevertheless, contrarily to paintings, photographs are not unique since it is possible to make several prints from the same negative.
-The price of a photo will therefore be in function of the quality and the rarity of it.
+Nevertheless, contrarily to paintings, photographs are not unique since it is possible to make several prints from the same negative or the same image file.
+The price of a print will therefore be in function of the quality and the rarity of it.
 And of course, in function of the picture itself, what it represents.
 Here is some information about the prints we sell.

 It is a print made from the original negative by the photographer or under his supervision.
 These are prints that do have value on the market.
 Such prints are stamped and signed by the Photographer.
 In the case of limited editions, each print is numbered by the Photographer.